-Unexpended bond proceeds in the amount of \$32.3 million as of June 30, 2022, represent cash proceeds from the issuance of Series 2022 C bonds in February 2022, while \$25.8 million as of June 30, 2021, represent cash proceeds from the issuance of Series 2020A bonds in February 2020.
+Unexpended bond proceeds in the amount of \$30.0 million and \$32.3 million as of June 30, 2023 and 2022, respectively, represent cash proceeds from the issuance of Series 2022 C bonds in February 2022.
 The unexpended bond proceeds are held by a trustee under the respective bond indenture for capital expenditures.
 See Note 11 for more information.